Categories and Definitions Incentives

 8. Expediting sustainable global patient access

-Measures to improve the speed of physical access & affordability to patients globally while ensuring that stewardship principles are adhered to.
+Includes measures to improve the speed of access and affordability to patients globally while ensuring appropriate stewardship.